 Geely Holding Co.

-Time will tell how successful Chinese brands are in introducing automobiles into the United States.
+Time will tell how successful brands are in introducing automobiles into the United States.
 They certainly have their work cut out for them with the immense amount of competition present!